The George Washington University Online Nurse Practitioner and Nurse-Midwifery Programs

 Paying for The George Washington University Online Nurse Practitioner and Nurse-Midwifery Programs

-The online NP programs cost $1,395 per credit plus fees.
-Students should also set money aside for campus visits.
-Prospective students should contact the School of Nursing through GW for updated tuition information.
+GW online NP program tuition numbers are listed in the tables below.
+Students should also set money aside for campus visits, and additional fees.
+Prospective students should contact the GW School of Nursing for cost clarifications and updates.

 The George Washington University offers graduate unsubsidized student loans in accordance with the FAFSA.
 Nursing students should also consider checking with their employers to see if there is a tuition reimbursement program available.
 Additionally, students may have opportunities for scholarships and grants from community and other sources.